 1930s: Vintage Halloween painting

-This painting by H. Boswell captures the holiday’s hallmarks: a beguiling witch on a broomstick, bevy of black cats and an overall ominous feeling.
+This painting by H. Boswell captures the holiday’s hallmarks: a beguiling witch on a broomstick, bevy of black cats and a spooky Halloween night.

 1935: Simple pumpkin centerpiece